Alan Mullery: Personal life

-After leaving QPR, Mullery entered into a deep depression, worsened by an unsuccessful business venture; he converted to Christianity, though his financial and emotional troubles continued until he began working in the media in the mid 1990s.
+After leaving QPR, Mullery entered into a deep depression, worsened by an unsuccessful business venture; he converted to Christianity, though his financial and emotional troubles continued until he began working in the media in the mid-1990s.

 Mullery was appointed Member of the Order of the British Empire (MBE) in the 1976 New Year Honours.

-Mullery married June (nee Schofield) in 1962.
-They have two children, Samantha and Neal.

 Mullery stated in 1972 that he was a Conservative.